Mutotu/react-todos-with-backend/README.md

 ## Make This App Actually Useful (Stretch) (You Do)

-Not much point to a to do list if you can't mark items as complete, or add new tasks to your list.
+Not much point to a to do list if you can't mark items as complete, or add new tasks to your pile.

 - Create a form that allows your user to add a todo to the database
 - Add a button to each todo item that, when clicked, updates its completion status to true in the database